12Sapphire/12Sapphire.github.io/README.md

-# Thsi is my blog
+# This is my blog
 Bla bla bla bla bbla

 ## About me